gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 When a Gatsby build is successfully completed, everything you need to deploy your site ends up in the `public` folder at the root of the site.
 The build includes minified files, transformed images, JSON files with information and data for each page, static HTML for each page, and more.

 The final build is just static files so it can now be [deployed](/docs/deploying-and-hosting/).

+You can run `gatsby serve` to test the output from compilation.
+If you make any new changes to the source code that you want to preview, you will have to rebuild the site and run `gatsby serve` again.